softvision-dev/webpdf-wsclient/README.md

 [webPDF](https://www.webpdf.de/) is a commercial multi-platform server solution for creating and processing PDF documents.
 To use the webPDF wsclient library for webservice calls, a running webPDF installation is required.
 A demo version as Windows installation, Linux package or as a virtual machine can be downloaded from the [product page](https://www.webpdf.de/en/download-web-pdf.html).

-> **Note**: Unless otherwise marked, the following is based on webPDF version 7 or newer.
+> **Note**: Unless otherwise marked, the following is based on webPDF version 7 (build 1769) or newer.
+If you are using an older version please update to use all parameters for the current release of the library.
+You will always find the newest version at the product [download page](https://download.softvision.de/?product=webpdf).

 ## Download
 You can use this library, by adding this dependency to your project: